azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

 ## 35. Azure_DBForMySQLFlexibleServer_DP_Use_Secure_TLS_Version

 ### Display Name
-Azure Database for MySQL - Flexible Servers Announcing SSL enforcement and minimum TLS version choice.
+Use approved version of TLS for Azure Database for MySQL - Flexible Servers.

 ### Link to Bulk Remediation Script (BRS)
 [Remediate-SetDBForMySQLFlexibleServerMinReqTLSVersion](Remediate-SetDBForMySQLFlexibleServerMinReqTLSVersion.ps1)